Esri/hub.js/docs/src/guides/concepts/catalog-collection.md

 When a Catalog or Collection instance is created, the second parameter is an `IArcGISContext` which holds authentication information.
 To create an `IArcGISContext`, we use the `ArcGISContextManager` class, and pass a `UserSession` into it's `.init` factory function.

 A `UserSession` be created directly, via oAuth, or from a JSAPI Identity Manager via the `UserSession.fromCredential(...)` static method.
 Please see the [ArcGIS REST JS Documentation](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/).
 (Note: At this time ArcGISContextManager is only compabitle with REST-JS 3.x)

+**NOTE** passing `.authentication` or `.requestOptions` on the `IHubSearchOptions` will be ignored, and instead the context information help in the Catalog or Collection instance will be used.

 ```js
 const session = new UserSession({